-- The Central Trigger Processor is interfaced fibre-optically via an MTP/MPO connector on the - front panel.
-Up to 48 total fibres can be driven from the two processor FPGAs through - MiniPODs.
+- 729 The Central Trigger Processor is interfaced fibre-optically via an MTP/MPO connector on the - front panel.
+Up to 48 total fibres can be driven from the two processor FPGAs through - 731 MiniPODs.
 The maximum bitrate is 14Gb/s, the CTP interface is assumed to run at 6.4 Gb/s, - spare links 12.8Gb/s, synchronous to the LHC clock.
 Data encoding is 8b/10b.

-643 5.2.7 Optical FEX/Muon interface (rear input)
+733 5.2.7 Optical FEX/Muon interface (rear input)

 - The calorimeter FEXes (e/j/g-FEX) and the muon trigger are fibre-optically interfaced via the - backplane, on 72-way MTP/MPO connectors.
-The mechanical interface to the RTM is Molex - 646 MTP-CPI.
+The mechanical interface to the RTM is Molex - 736 MTP-CPI.
 Four of these shrouds are available in ATCA Zone-3.
-The signals are routed - 647 through MiniPODs (up to 14 Gb/s) and received into FPGAs via MGT links.
+The signals are routed - through MiniPODs (up to 14 Gb/s) and received into FPGAs via MGT links.
 Encoding is - 8b/10b.
 Data rate is specified for mixed operation 11.2/12.8Gb/s.
 Signal rates are not to be - mixed in same quad.

-650 6 Appendix : Data formats
+740 6 Appendix: Data formats

-- The formats of the data received and generated by L1Topo are about to be finalised.
+- 741 The formats of the data received and generated by L1Topo are about to be finalised.
 Details - are found in separate documents.
 Tables can be added once formats are final.
-This section - gives a coarse overview only.
+This section - 743 gives a coarse overview only.

-6.1 Real-Time Input Data
+744 6.1 Real-Time Input Data

 - Real-time input from FEXes and Muon Trigger is 8b/10b-encoded at 11.2 or 12.8 Gb/s.
 This - yields a line capacity of 224 or 256 bits total per bunch crossing.
-The raw data are - accompanied by a CRC check sum and by comma characters, required for line - 658 synchronization.
-Comma characters are sent upon link start-up and in otherwise empty data - 659 fields, replacing 0x00 data bytes.
+The raw data are - accompanied by a CRC check sum and by comma characters, required for line - synchronization.
+Comma characters are sent upon link start-up and in otherwise empty data - 749 fields, replacing 0x00 data bytes.
 Comma characters are injected in fixed and unique - positions within a full-BC data word only.
-For purpose of overall alignment and monitoring - bunch count information is embedded into the data stream as well.
+For purpose of overall alignment and monitoring - bunch count information can be embedded into the data stream by means of adding, when - necessary, debug word.